 Shared Prosperity Fund: Gwynedd

-shows some of the 40 projects that received funding during the first period of SPF in 2022-25.
-You can also read the sucess stories of the projects and the benefits to the people and communities of Gwynedd in this booklet
+The Celebrating Success Film shows some of the 40 projects that received funding during the first period of SPF in 2022-25.
+You can also read the success stories of the projects and the benefits to the people and communities of Gwynedd in the SPF Celebrating Success booklet

 Close